An anonymous listener, whom we call “Mary,” is curious about the auto-rebalancing feature offered by M1 Finance. Is it too good to be true?

 J asks (at 22:12 minutes):

 I have a question about my investment options inside my 401k at work.
-Should I switch to index funds and if this pandemic is a bad time for that change?
+Should I switch to index funds and is this pandemic a bad time for that change?

 I’m in my 30s and for the past four years, my 401k contributions have gone to a 2050 Target Date Fund with John Hancock.
 The expense ratio is 0.79 percent, one of the cheapest options inside of my employer-sponsored plan.